-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (b) The Company does not have an internal audit function.
+RECC DMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (b) disclose in relation to each reporting period, whether such a review has taken place. (b) The Board continues to review the risk profile of the Company and monitors risk throughout the reporting period.
+Recommendation 7.3 A listed entity should disclose: YES (a) The Audit and Risk Committee Charter provides for the Audit and Risk Committee to monitor and periodically review the need for an internal audit function, as well as assessing the (a) if it has an internal audit function, how the function is structured and what role it performs; or performance and objectivity of any internal audit procedures that may be in place. (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes. (b) The Company does not have an internal audit function.
 To evaluate and continually improve the effectiveness of the Company's governance, risk management and internal control processes, the Board relies on ongoing reporting and discussion of the management of material business risks as outlined in the Company's Risk Management Policy (available on the Company's website).
 Recommendation 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.
-YES The Audit and Risk Committee Charter requires the Audit and Risk Committee (or, in its absence, the Board) to assist management to determine whether the Company has any potential or apparent exposure to environmental or social risks and, if it does, put in place management systems, practices and procedures to manage those risks.
+YES The Audit and Risk Committee Charter requires the Audit and F Committee (or, in its absence, the Board) to assist management determine whether the Company has any potential or appare exposure to environmental or social risks and, if it does, put in plamanagement systems, practices and procedures to manage the risks.
 The Company is currently exposed to minimal environmental and social risks due to its present size and magnitude of operations.
-Principle 8: I Remunerate fairly and responsibly Recommendation 8.1 The Board of a listed entity should: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-YES (a) The Company does not have a Remuneration Committee.
-The Company's Corporate Governance Plan contains a Remuneration Committee Charter that provides for the creation of a Remuneration Committee (if it is considered it will benefit the Company), with at least three members, a majority of whom are be independent Directors, and which must be chaired by an independent Director. (b) The Company does not have a Remuneration Committee as the Board considers the Company will not currently benefit from its establishment.
-In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Remuneration Committee under the Remuneration Committee Charter including the following processes to set the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive: (i) the Board devotes time at the annual Board meeting to assess the level and composition of remuneration for Directors and senior executives.
-Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
-YES The Company's Corporate Governance Plan requires the Board to disclose its policies and practices regarding the remuneration of Directors and senior executives.
-This information is disclosed in the Company's remuneration report contained in the Company's Annual Report and is disclosed on the Company's website.
+Principl e 8: Remune erate fairly and responsibly Reco mmendation 8.1 (a) The Company does not have a Remuneration Committee.
+Board of a listed entity should: YES The Company's Corporate Governance Plan contains a Remuneration Committee Charter that provides for the (a) have a remuneration committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, creation of a Remuneration Committee (if it is considered it will benefit the Company), with at least three members, a majority of whom are be independent Directors, and which must be chaired by an independent Director. and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) The Company does not have a Remuneration Committee as the Board considers the Company will not currently benefit from its establishment.
+In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Remuneration Committee under the Remuneration Committee Charter including the following processes to set the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive. excessive: (i) the Board devotes time at the annual Board meeting to assess the level and composition of remuneration for Directors and senior executives.